codetriage/docs_doctor/README.md

 ## Manifesto

-Having well documented methods and classes make it much easier for coders to become contributors.
+Having well documented methods and classes makes it much easier for coders to become contributors.
 This lib is intended to help maintainers and contributors find missing or lacking docs and fix them.

 Want to get an easy commit on an open source project?